-by New Deal democrat

-The Federal Reserve's report on household debt burdens was released yesterday, covering the October - December quarter of 2010.
+The Federal Reserve's report on household debt burdens was released last week, covering the July - September quarter.
 According to the bank,

 The household debt service ratio (DSR) is an estimate of the ratio of debt payments to disposable personal income.
-Debt payments consist of the estimated required payments on outstanding mortgage and consumer debt.Both measures declined substantially again, although by not as much as during most of last year.
-I've combined them into a single graph:
+Debt payments consist of the estimated required payments on outstanding mortgage and consumer debt.Both measures declined substantially, after a relative pause about a year ago for several quarters.
+I've combined the two measures into a single graph:

 The financial obligations ratio (FOR) adds automobile lease payments, rental payments on tenant-occupied property, homeowners' insurance, and property tax payments to the debt service ratio.

 Both debt service payments (blue line) and total household onligations (red line) are now less than at any time since 1984.
 While in recent quarters the rate of decrease has slowed, debt service payment are now only 0.1% above their all time low.